 top of page

-The dark art of lime
+The art of lime

 WHY LIME & CHALK

-Currently, the lime we are most frequently sourcing has a neutralising value (NV) of 57%.
-This means that we can use less lime to get the same outcome, saving money for our clients.
 Once applied, both chalk and limestone will stay in the soil, for roughly 4/5 years.
 This of course is dependent on your soil type.
-Sandy soils have fewer cation exchange sites, we see these deteriorate in pH much faster than clay loams, however, they do not require as much to get right.
+Sandy soils have fewer cation exchange sites, we see these deteriorate in pH much faster than clay loams, however, they do not require as much material to get the pH right... so little and often is best for maintenance.

 bottom of page